 JBA provides a Health and Wellness Director to track and oversee prescription medications brought by students, provide simple / basic first aid, over the counter medications for needs such as headaches, minor coughs or colds, that would typically be treated by families at home.
 However JBA does not provide any medical services that require a physician, nurse, emergency treatment or normal medical/dental visits.
 Any treatment beyond basic first aid is not included in the tuition and is the responsibility of the parent or guardian signing the Medical Form.
 Students/families will be required to pay any co-pay for medical services or prescriptions at the time of service directly to the facility.

 Some students selected for JBA will be awarded partial JBA Scholarships ranging from $250 to $450.
 The number of scholarships is limited and will be awarded on the basis of financial need.
 Scholarships are funded through the sales of the JBA Hall Store items during each session of the Academy.

 Missouri applicants for financial aid will also be considered for The Joseph Baldwin Academy Opportunity Scholarship, made possible by a Missouri donor who each year seeks to help an extraordinary student(s) with great potential for future growth and leadership attend the Academy.
 Two $500 scholarships are awarded in each session.

 Priority is given to applicants who have not previously received financial aid from JBA.
 Awards are first made to all eligible first-time attendees.
 If funds remain available, these funds are then distributed to returning students in order of greatest need.
-Students in need seeking to attend both sessions will receive aid with the goal of facilitating attendance of at least one session.

 Only students requesting financial aid should complete the request for financial aid section within the application materials.
-Students needing financial assistance are also encouraged to seek aid from service and business organizations in their local community such as Rotary, Chamber of Commerce, PTO/PTA, etc.
+Students needing financial assistance are also encouraged to seek aid from service and business organizations in their local community such as Rotary, Chamber of Commerce, PTO/PTA, Bright Futures, etc.